Viking (replica Viking longship)

 Viking is a Viking ship replica.
-It is an exact replica of the Gokstad ship recovered from Gokstadhaugen, a Viking Era burial mound in Sandefjord, Norway in 1880.
+It is an exact replica of the Gokstad ship recovered from Gokstadhaugen, a Viking Age burial mound in Sandefjord, Norway in 1880.
 Viking was featured at the World's Columbian Exposition at Chicago in 1893.

 History

 The ship was built at the Rødsverven shipyard in Sandefjord, Norway.
 The construction was undertaken by Norwegian shipyard and ship-owner Christen Christensen together with Ole Wegger (1859-1936) director of Framnæs Mekaniske Værksted.
 The ship was christened Viking.
 The ship was sailed by Captain Magnus Andersen (1857-1938) and a crew of 11 from Bergen, Norway.

 Viking sailed to North America, via Newfoundland and New York, up the Hudson River, through the Erie Canal and into the Great Lakes to Chicago, where the World's Columbian Exposition was taking place in 1893 to commemorate the discovery of America by Columbus.
-Carter Harrison, Sr., Chicago's four-term mayor, boarded and took command for the last leg of the voyage, arriving at Jackson Park on Wednesday, July 12, 1893 to much fanfare.
+Carter Harrison III, Chicago's four-term mayor, boarded and took command for the last leg of the voyage, arriving at Jackson Park on Wednesday, July 12, 1893 to much fanfare.

 After the 1893 Exposition, Viking sailed down the Mississippi to New Orleans and wintered there.
 On her return to Chicago, Viking was first located beside the Field Columbian Museum (now the Museum of Science and Industry) in Chicago, then placed in Lincoln Park under a fenced-in, wooden shelter, where it was neglected and covered in pigeon guano for decades.
 In 1920, the ship was restored by the Federation of Norwegian Women's Societies.

 In 1925, to publicize and promote the Norse-American Centennial in St. Paul, Minnesota, a set of United States Postage Stamps were issued.
 The event honored the 100th anniversary of Norwegian immigration to the United States.
 One of the stamps featured a picture of Viking based upon a photograph taken in 1893.
 The engravers included the American flag waving from the bow.